opendnssec/opendnssec-manual/wiki/opendnssec13.md

   When making changes to the KASP policy the following should also be considered:
   - It is advised not to update policy details (in particular propagation times) while a rollover is in progress.
   - Changing the algorithm used in a policy is not supported in 1.3 or 1.4.
-  - Certain policy changes e.g. changing 'Standby keys" from 'on' to 'off' may lead to orphaned keys.
+  - Certain policy changes e.g. changing 'Standby keys` from 'on' to 'off' may lead to orphaned keys.
   - After updating signature timers in the policy it may be helpful to issue the command ( as it will speed up acclimatising timers for the signatures.): ods-signer clear <zone>; ods-signer sign <zone>
 - If you add zones directly into the zonelist (rather than using the ods-ksmutil zone add command) you must tell the enforcer to re-read the zone list by using the command: